Thundernna: a white box adversarial attack

 \section{Abstract}

-The existing work shows that the neural network trained by naive gradient-based optimization method is prone to adversarial attacks, adds small malicious on the ordinary input is enough to make the neural network wrong.
-At the same time, the attack against a neural network is the key to improving its robustness.
-The training against adversarial examples can make neural networks resist some kinds of adversarial attacks.
-At the same time, the adversarial attack against a neural network can also reveal some characteristics of the neural network, a complex high-dimensional non-linear function, as discussed in \cite{2019Second}\cite{2014Intriguing}.\\ In This project, we develop a first-order method to attack the neural network.
-Compare with other first-order attacks, our method has a much higher success rate.
-Furthermore, it is much faster than second-order attacks and multi-steps first-order attacks.\\
+The existing literature highlights the vulnerability of neural networks trained using naive gradient-based optimization methods to adversarial attacks.
+The injection of small malicious perturbations into ordinary input is sufficient to mislead the neural network.
+Simultaneously, countering adversarial attacks is pivotal for enhancing the network's robustness.
+Training against adversarial examples can fortify neural networks against certain types of adversarial attacks.
+Additionally, adversarial attacks on neural networks can unveil the intrinsic characteristics of these networks, which function as complex high-dimensional non-linear entities, as discussed in \cite{2019Second,2014Intriguing}.
+In this paper, we introduce a first-order method to attack neural networks.
+Compared to other first-order attacks, our method boasts a significantly higher success rate.
+Furthermore, it outpaces second-order attacks and multi-step first-order attacks in terms of speed.